minimaxir/gemimg/README.md

 [Jupyter Notebook which randomizes the character order](docs/notebooks/pose_control.ipynb).

 This is just the tip of the iceberg of things you can do with Gemini 2.5 Flash Image (a blog post is coming shortly).
+By leveraging Gemini 2.5 Flash Image's long context window, you can even give it HTML and have it render a webpage ([Jupyter Notebook](/docs/notebooks/html_webpage.ipynb)).
 And that's not even getting into JSON prompting of the model, which can offer _extremely_ granular control of the generation. ([Jupyter Notebook](docs/notebooks/character_json.ipynb))

 ## Gemini 2.5 Flash Image Model Limitations